EMBRYOPSIDA Pirani & Prado

 Evolution: Divergence & Distribution.
 For the fossil record of Tacca, see Ran (2017); the oldest fossils, seeds, are from Europe at the Eocene-Oligocene boundary ca 33.9 Ma.

 Pollination Biology.
 The dark purple flowers of most species of Tacca and the long, dangling bracts suggest some sort of fly pollination.
 The inflorescence as a whole can be strongly monosymmetric, as in Tacca integrifolia, where two large and conspicuous white inflorescence bracts are held above the dark purple flowers and less conspicuous lower inflorescence bract and the whitish dangling filiform bracts.
-The broad stamens of T. cristata are incurved and held horizontally in the mouth of the flower and abut the stigma, and they are then incurved another 1800, the anthers ultimately facing upwards in a little pollination chamber formed largely by the stamens alone; pollination by female ceratopogonid midges has been observed (Lim & Raguso 2017).
+The broad stamens of T. cristata are incurved and held horizontally in the mouth of the flower and abut the stigma, and they are then incurved another 1800, the anthers ultimately facing upwards in a little pollination chamber formed largely by the stamens alone.
+Although a variety of insects may visit the flower, pollination is likely to be carried out by female biting midges (Ceratopogonidae: Forcipomyia, Culicoides: Lim & Raguso 2017; Chua et al. 2020).
 The midges visit the flowers on the first day of anthesis when the flowers are held vertically; on the second day they become pendulous.

 The flowers are drawn with the odd member of the outer whorl in the adaxial position by Ronse de Craene (2010).
 The cells around the raphal bundle can be thin-walled; perhaps they are attractive to animals?